vtpanda/TiberDataScienceLearning/README.md

 Telco: https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv

+10/26/2018: Fixed some bugs.
+Some of the other parameters are actually good, too.
+Now to try some combinations.

 10/25/2018: Tried a whole bunch of parameters.
 The max_depth one seems to be the best one so far.
 Perhaps some combination should be used.

 Update on 10/18/2018: Tested different depths.